 4. The turtles we worked with were the ones that we saw at the aquarium last year.

-Unanswered Questions are OK
+Unanswered Questions Are OK

-Everyone’s situation is different.
-Sometimes the solutions are more obvious (we prioritize building homes for the elderly and families with children) and other times they are complicated.
-Give as much information as you can and be honest when you don’t know an answer.
-If you want to know more, ask us or your community partners on the ground.
+When you want to know more, ask us or your community partners on the ground.
 Sometimes the people you are talking to will have more information than you about a topic, so keep an open mind to learn more from unexpected places.
 Is your mom a doctor who works in public health?
 Is your neighbor originally from Tanzania where you did your project?
 Development is about learning, asking questions, and pairing problems with resources.

 And remember that projects and visions change.
 Communities’ needs are not static, and neither are our projects!
 Communities change with time, growth, cultural shifts, and innovations.
 We always need to be ready and adaptable for these changes and continue the open communication with our global and local partners that allows us to make the greatest impact with the resources we have.